Before you start

 Fill in the form:

-OpenCX automatically provisions an in your workspace on save — you do not create this worker yourself.
+OpenCX automatically provisions an in your workspace on first save — you do not create this worker yourself.
 Its SID is persisted inside OpenCX so your workflow filter can target it.
+Saving again later never creates extra workers.

 3